 Learning is a constructive process.
 Students must think about material, making connections, relating new knowledge to what is already known, and applying knowledge to new situations.
 Only by working with information do we learn it.
 Effective instructors use active learning techniques in the classroom.
-Active learning is student-centered instruction that forces students to manipulate the material to solve problems, answer questions, formulate questions of their own, discuss, explain, debate, or brainstorm.
+Active learning is student-centered instruction that forces students to manipulate the material to solve problems, answer questions, formulate questions of their own, examine cases, discuss, explain, debate, or brainstorm.
 Students tend to prefer active learning techniques because they are engaging and fun.

-Pose Reflective Questions:
+Pose Reflective Questions

-Get Them Writing:
+Get Them Writing

-Rather than simply pose a discussion question as ask students to write about the question first for 3 to 5 minutes, then solicit their responses.
+Rather than simply pose a discussion question ask students to write about the question first for 3 to 5 minutes, then solicit their responses.
 The benefit of asking students to consider the question in writing is that they will have time to think through their response and feel more comfortable discussing their views without fear of forgetting their point.
 Asking students to work with the course content and determine how it fits with their experiences enables them to learn in their own way, making the material personally meaningful, which is at the heart of active learning.